Darmiya language

 Darmiya or Darma is a Sino-Tibetan language spoken in the Darma Valley, Dharchula Tehsil, Pithoragarh District of the Indian state of Uttarakhand.
 It is one of the fifteen tribes, as stated in The Constitution (Scheduled Tribes) Uttar Pradesh Order, 1967 (C.O.
 78) in clause (1) of Article 342 of the Constitution of India.
-Majorly it is called Bhotia; Bhotia is the broad term used in Himalayan region: several communities and languages are considered under this term.
+Mostly it is called Bhotia; Bhotia is the broad term used in Himalayan region: several communities and languages are considered under this term.
 This tribal language is the member of west Tibeto-Burman language family in the Himalayan region of Uttarakhand.
 It is related to Rangas, Rongpo, Chaudangsi, and Byangsi.
 Alternate names for this language include Darma, Darma Lwo, Darma-Lwo, Darmani, Saukas, and Shaukas.

 Information about the language was first published in Grierson's Linguistic Survey of India, and it has been studied by Krishnamurti, Cristina Wills, K. Srikumar, Kavita Rastogi, Ashish Kumar Pandey and Vishnu Singh.

 Darmiya language has 34 phonemes in which 8 vowels and 28 consonants have occurred, there are five long vowels and three short vowels.